mohaibra1/mystery-organism-starter/README.md

 Technologies: List all the technologies and/or frameworks you used and what purpose they serve in your project.
 Collaborators: If others have contributed to your project in any way, it is important to give them credit for their work.
 Write your team members’ or collaborators’ names here along with a link to their GitHub profile.
 License: It’s also important to list a license on your README so other developers can understand what they can and cannot do with your project.
 You can use this guide to help you choose a license.

+## Usage
+Please follow these steps to get your application up and running.

+### Requirements
+The following packages are required for this script to work.
+- pandas
+- numpy
+- requests

+To install these packages, you can simply run: `pip install -r requirements.txt`